FirefoxMetzger/minihex/README.md

 followed by a move of the opponent.
 This is a function that takes as input a board state and outputs an action.

-Following the implementation details of
-[Anthony et al.](https://arxiv.org/abs/1705.08439) we added a padded frame of size 2 around the environment that is filled with black/white stones respectively.

 ## Installation

 ~~pip install minihex~~ (TODO)